-The Tree Wardens' Association of Connecticut has a membership of around 200 individuals, primarily Tree Wardens, but also representing the municipal, arboriculture, forestry, and horticultural fields.
+The Tree Wardens' Association of Connecticut has a membership of around 150 individuals from across the state, primarily Tree Wardens, but also representing the municipal, arboriculture, forestry, and horticultural fields.
 This is certainly not a requirement though and all are welcome to join.
 Additionally, members are encouraged to get involved with the various committees that make up the Association.

 Every city and town in Connecticut must have an appointed tree warden (Connecticut General Statutes Section 23-58).
 The legislative intent of this statute is to assure that municipalities maintain, care and protect a valuable and essential natural resource - municipally owned trees.

 Trees cover most of the state, to such an extent that they are often taken for granted.
 Until there is a crisis of some sort, most people do not think about the benefits trees provide us, and certainly most people do not realize that trees under public ownership require maintenance, care, monitoring, and sometimes removal.
 Municipal trees enhance the favorable business climate in our business areas; they reduce noise, air, and visual pollution; they increase tourists image of Connecticut as they drive throughout our state; they slow rainfall decreasing soil erosion and non-point source pollution; they cool our homes, businesses, recreation areas, and provide wildlife habitat.